gpaumier/gp2/src/articles/2010-09-29 universal-language-picker.rst

 A few months ago, we did some "hallway testing": we asked some of our co-workers (who aren't necessarily wiki-experts) to try out the upload wizard.
 As they were using it, we watched them and tried to identify what was confusing, in order to improve the interface & interaction with the user.

 It was really interesting, as they were all using the upload wizard differently.
-One was an "explorer", who would expand each and every sub-menu in order to better understand the options offered to her.
+One was an "explorer," who would expand each and every sub-menu in order to better understand the options offered to her.
 Another would just try to proceed as fast as possible, get the job done and get it over with.
 It was a sort of rehearsal for our then-upcoming :doc:`User experience (UX) study <wikimedia-multimedia-ux-testing-videos>`, and we learned a lot.

 Where's my Hindi?
 =================